 - Co-morbidities among silicotics at Shakarpur: A follow-up study

-Aims: The present study describes few co-morbidities and their influence in mortality in cases of silicosis that were followed for 30 months at Shakarpur.
+The present study describes co-morbidities, such as tuberculosis and undernutrition and their influence on mortality in cases of silicosis that were followed for 30 months at Shakarpur.

 - Psychosocial Correlates of HIV-related Sexual Risk Factors among Male Clients in Southern India

-In partnership with Populations Council, we evaluated the psychosocial correlates of HIV-related sexual risk factors among male clients of FSW in Southern India:
+In partnership with Population Council, we evaluated the psychosocial correlates of HIV-related sexual risk factors among male clients of female sex workers (FSW) in Southern India.